-55 Advanced Tips To Rock in Fortnite Battle Royale
+55 Advanced Fortnite Battle Royale Tips and Tricks

 No doubt, the battle royal genre has brought a new level of epicness to the gaming community.
 Fortnite has already become the most popular game in the world – it banked a massive $223 million in March alone, which is 73% more than the game generated in February.
 The popularity of the game is snowballing, with more and more players engaging in this fun and casual activity.

 However, not all players are casual – some pros have already emerged in the community, showing insane skills during gameplay streams.
 If you want to reach the same level of competence, try these Fortnite Battle Royale tips disclosed by professional players.

 1. Build cover the second you are shot.
 Don’t check the situation immediately!
 Many players die because they start looking around in hope of spotting and killing an enemy.
 At first cover yourself, and then observe the situation.

 2. Always move.
 It’s not an advanced tip – everybody knows that hitting a moving target is harder than a still one, however, to be a pro at Fortnite you have to make running and jumping a habit.

 3. If you have a positional advantage, don’t push the enemy – they will either run away or come to you.

 4. Learn to build fast, headglitching (hiding behind a cover so that only the top of your head is visible, but you can still shoot at enemies) on a ramp gives you all the chances to score a kill.